bparanj/crystal/electronics/book/work.md

 ### Types of Systems
 - **Open System**: Exchanges both energy and matter with its surroundings.
 For example, a car engine is an open system because it consumes fuel (matter) and exchanges heat and work (energy) with the environment.

 - **Closed System**: Exchanges energy but not matter with its surroundings.
 A closed system might be a sealed, insulated container where heat can move in or out, but no substances enter or leave.

 - **Isolated System**: Does not exchange energy or matter with its surroundings.
 An ideal thermos or a perfectly insulated, sealed container would be examples, though real-world isolated systems are rare.

 In summary, a **system** is any specific portion we choose to study within the boundaries we define, with its classification (open, closed, or isolated) based on how it interacts with its surroundings.

+The concept of newton is not clear here...

 Let us consider the example of lifting an apple.
 Let us assume it weighs 100 grams.
 The force of gravity on the apple is approximately 1 newton because 1 newton is roughly the force needed to hold a 100-gram object.